hari9585-cell/POWER-BI/README.md

 # Assignment 1

 The assignemnt is regarding the power BI and assignemnt one we are working with transform the data with power BI.
+# Question :

+Here is the dataset of a store, which has branches all over the world.
+The stakeholders require the detailed report on their sale transaction.
+Perform the basic data cleaning Dataset.

 # Steps done